McGill-MiCM/MiCM_BootcampF22_Intro_Singlecell/installation.md

-# Intro to NGS data formats and pre-processing
+# Intro to Single Cell

 ## Requirements
 We will be using the unix terminal to run our analyses. so be sure you have access to one.